haven1network/haven1-validator-docs/README.md

     - `HOSTNAME` value used
     - public IP
     - cosigner public key      -> Used by the cosigner to sign critical network transactions
-    - admin key                -> Used for safe admin trasactions regarding the network

     We will use this information to add the node to the network.